-Each channel of the Kepco BOP 2X-DE Power Supply may be programmed via a web interface using either web pages from a browser or using SCPI (Standard Commands for Programmable Instruments) via Telnet.
-SCPI provides a common language used in an automatic test system.
+Each channel of the Kepco BOP 2X-DG Power Supply may be programmed by sending IEEE 488 and SCPI (Standard Commands for Programmable Instruments) commands via either the GPIB or RS 232 interface.
+SCPI provides a common language used in an automatic test systems (see Appendix A and B for details).
+Additional remote programming information can be found in the following paragraphs, as well as PAR's 3.8 and 3.9.